 Legislation enacted in Illinois entitles designated service program providers to receive a prompt payment interest penalty based on qualifying services approved for payment that remain unpaid after a designated period of time.
-As the amount and timing of the receipt of these payments are not certain, the interest income from continuing operations is recognized when received and reported in the statement of income as interest income.
+As the amount and timing of the receipt of these payments are not certain, the interest income is recognized when received.
+For the three and nine months ended September 30, 2016 and 2015, we did not receive any prompt payment interest.